Terrence Sejnowski

 Technical Contributions

 Boltzmann machines.
-In 1985, David Ackley, Geoffrey Hinton, and Sejnowski published A Learning Algorithm for Boltzmann Machines.
+In 1985, David Ackley, Geoffrey Hinton, and Sejnowski published A Learning Algorithm for Boltzmann Machines in Cognitive Science.
 The paper used ideas from statistical mechanics to describe a probabilistic network that could learn internal representations.
 Its importance is partly technical and partly historical: it showed how energy, stochastic search, hidden units, and learned representation could be joined in one neural-network framework.

 Neural computation.
 Sejnowski helped establish computational neuroscience as a bridge discipline: brain circuits could inspire computation, and computational models could become tools for testing theories about the brain.
 This made him a different kind of AI figure from the pure software founder or product executive.
 His influence runs through research culture and conceptual infrastructure.